Skip to main content

 AI-Assisted Generation

-We do allow AI-assisted generation of parsers, scenarios, and collections, but with important requirements:
+We do allow AI-assisted generation of parsers, scenarios, collections, and AppSec rules, but with important requirements:

 • Follow all guidelines: AI-generated code must still follow all the guidelines in this document